 Please note that this recipe may contain other allergens not referred to above.
 For more information regarding any dietary information provided on this website, please refer to my Nutritional Disclaimer.

-Equipment Notes for Korean Pork with Sticky Rice & Greens
+Equipment Notes for Korean Pork Rice Bowl

 There are various options for steaming the greens.
 I generally use bamboo steamers lined with parchment circles.
 They are easy, quick to clean and balance perfectly on my medium sized saucepan.
 Using the steamer part of my saucepan set is another option as would be using an electric steamer.